cezarypiatek/cezarypiatek.github.io/src/content/post/dapper-tips-and-tricks/index.md

 }
 ```

 With this JSON SQL query approach I was able to very easily fetch quite complex object from the database.
-The only limitation, that I came across, was the lack of ability to fetch a properties which are a list of primitive times.
-SQL Server always wraps sub-queries result in the object even if they are based on the single column.
+The only limitation I came across was lack of ability to fetch properties which are a list of primitive times.
+SQL Server always wraps sub-queries result in the object, even if they are based on a single column.

-As you might notice - in SQL queries formatted as a JSON it's possible to defined aliases with a dot notation like `[MainAddress.City]`.
-Unfortunately there's no operator in C# like `nameof` which could return full member path but we can simulate that with the following method that accepts expression tree:
+As you might notice - in SQL queries formatted as a JSON it's possible to define aliases with a dot notation like `[MainAddress.City]`.
+Unfortunately, there's no operator in C# like `nameof` which could return full member path, but we can simulate that with the following method that accepts expression tree:

 ```cs
 public static class TypeExtensions<TType>